Nadasawah90/Deploy-Web-Application-on-AWS-with-Terraform/README.md

 # Deploy-Web-Application-on-AWS-with-Terraform

-Terraform is used to create and configure the AWS infrastructure as infrastructur as aserive in one file to automate the environment .
+Terraform is used to create and configure AWS infrastructure as Infrastructure as Code (IaC), automating the entire environment through configuration files.

 # Application Flow: